 The best way of preventing exposure to dangerous bacteria is using good hygiene and food safety practices.
 All beef, eggs, and poultry should be cooked thoroughly, and cooking surfaces sanitized to avoid contamination.
 Frequent hand-washing during food preparation is also a key to keeping bacteria out of cooked food.

 Unfortunately, not all cases of Salmonella can be prevented, such as in the case of contaminated products bought on store shelves.
 In such cases, consumers are left to manage the painful and stressful side effects of a manufacturers error.
-If your child has become ill after exposure to a potentially contaminated product, contact Brown & Brothers to learn more about your legal rights.
+If your child has become ill after exposure to a potentially contaminated product, contact Birth Injury Guide to learn more about your legal rights.